tmtk75/Dockerfiles/td-agent/README.md

 bbb924c0cd05744500c091889ac6ec96ffebccc2e0c600db98a0df0a38297c2a
 ```

-`make td_es` need a time to launch in order to initialize elasticsearch. `docker logs td_es` is helpful to see if it's finished.
+`make td_es` need a time to launch in order to initialize elasticsearch.
+`docker logs td_es` is helpful to see if it's finished, which the logs says `started`.

 NOTE: This expects td_recv is 172.17.0.2, td_send is 172.17.0.3 and td_es is 172.17.0.4.
 Please ensure the order to run.

-In the terminal where elasticsearch is running, execute next.
+In the terminal where to run `make td_es`, execute `make curl` which queries to the elasticsearch.
 ```
 $ make curl
 {